-The Faculty of Arts and Social Sciences (FASS) is the founding faculty of Simon Fraser University and promotes SFU’s commitment to providing people with the resources to think critically, challenge the status quo and engage communities.
+The Faculty of Arts and Social Sciences (FASS) is the founding faculty and promotes SFU’s commitment to providing people with the resources to think critically, challenge the status quo and engage communities.

 Faculty of Arts and Social Sciences